What is an appendix in a paper

 - An appendix should be located before or after the list of references.

-- Each appendix should start in a new page.
+- Each appendix should start on a new page.

 - Each page includes a page number.